leofdefreitas/leofdefreitas/README.md

 ## Welcome to Leo's Github 👋

-- :man: My name is Leonardo and I'm a 27 year old Backend Software Engineer from Brazil :brazil:
+- :man: My name is Leonardo and I'm a 28 year old Backend Software Engineer from Brazil :brazil:
 - :book: I'm a Computer Science Bachelor and have worked as a Developer for the past 4 years.
-- :eyes: Currently looking for a new oportunity as a Backend Software Engineer!
+- :rocket: Currently an Automation Engineer for Mynaric, in Münich, Germany
 - :soccer: Fun fact: I'm passionate about football and love watching my team, São Paulo 🇾🇪, play at the Morumbi stadium.
 - :link: Feel free to connect with me here or on any other social media linked below!